Noval-And/Noval-And/README.md

 # 💫 About Me:
-Helloo my name is Noval Andriansyah, I' m a fresh graduate in Electrical Engineering and now I'm currently learning about web development with MERN (Mongo DB, Express JS, React JS and NodeJS) Stack.
+Hello, my name is Noval Andriansyah.
+I'm a fresh graduate in Electrical Engineering, and now I'm starting to learn about web development with the MERN (Mongo DB, Express JS, React JS, and Node JS) stack.

 ## 🌐 Socials: